ElizabethImolorhe/Sign-up-form/README.md

 - HTML5 markup
 - CSS custom properties
+- JavaScript

 ### What I learned

 -Using nested divs in HTML
 -Incorporating popping font from font.google.com
+- Validating form entries using javascript
+- using trim() to remove extra spaces that might affect validations

 ```html
 <h1>HTML code I'm proud of</h1>